lzx551402/GL3D/README.md

         year={2018},
     }

+If you have used the correspondence labels, please also cite:

     @inproceedings{luo2018geodesc,
         title={Geodesc: Learning local descriptors by integrating geometry constraints}, author={Luo, Zixin and Shen, Tianwei and Zhou, Lei and Zhu, Siyu and Zhang, Runze and Yao, Yao and Fang, Tian and Quan, Long},